danielarmengolaltayo/me/hyperlink/README.md

 # The Hyperlink Delusion

+**13 min read in total** <sup>[1]</sup>

-*This text is divided into small capsules for easy consumption.
+*This text is presented in a particular format.
+It is divided into small capsules to allow a different approach for both the writer <sup>[2]</sup> and the reader.
 You can get a complete overview of the content in less than a minute by just reading the outline below.
-External links and footnotes are complementary and not required to understand the content.
+External links and footnotes are complementary, not required to understand the content.
+Each capsule is written to work as a self-contained piece, which means you can read it independently although a sequential narrative is suggested.
 From there, explore as you please.
 Enjoy the reading.*

-**13 min read in total** <sup>[1]</sup>

 - **Preface**
     - [Why I wrote this text](preface-link.md) and why you might be interested in reading it.